B stands for Beautiful Bali…..the island of a thousand temples.

 3. Stick to bottled water or canned juices, to avoid a “Bali Belly”.
 And especially don’t drink water from the tap, I was told.

 4. Some beaches are not safe for beachgoers.
 There is a possibility of treacherous undercurrents and the added risk of a tsunami.
-Look for the red flags along the beaches, that’s unsafe for swimming.
+Look for the red flags along the beaches, that are unsafe for swimming.

 This post is a part of the Blogchatter Letter B #BlogchatterA2Z and for April 2019.
 This was my previous Letter A – Alibaug Post